Friday August 7th 2020 by SocraticDev

 Expect

 This short script below (** strongly discouraged **) automatically provides your root password when requested by the system.
-This example illustrates the interactive aspect of automation with Expect
+This example illustrates the interactive aspect of automation with Expect.
+The script starts, performs certain actions, and returns control to the user.

 expect -c '